Ensuring Access to Paper Options in Federal Government Policies

 Increasingly, government is denying individuals’ access to paper-based versions of important federal information and services, without congressional oversight or public input.

-Federal agencies are eliminating services and communications such as social security documents, tax documents and forms, prescription drug labels, and savings bonds in paper formats, forcing Americans digital-only access for critical information.
+Federal agencies are eliminating services and communications such as social security documents, tax documents and forms, prescription drug labels, investment documents, and savings bonds in paper formats, forcing Americans to digital-only access for critical information.

 - The Food and Drug Administration is seeking to eliminate printed pharmaceutical labeling in favor of digital-only access to prescription drug information.